The City's Chief Administrator

 Puyallup's City Manager

-Kevin Yamamoto has been with the City of Puyallup, Washington, since 2007, and has been City Attorney since 2011.
-Before becoming City Attorney, he served as Acting City Attorney, Senior Assistant City Attorney and Assistant City Attorney for the city.
+Kevin Yamamoto has been with the City of Puyallup since 2007, and was appointed City Attorney in 2011.
+Before becoming City Attorney, he served as Acting City Attorney, Senior Assistant City Attorney and Assistant City Attorney.

 Prior to his positions at Puyallup, Mr. Yamamoto was an Associate Attorney for Williams & Johnson, P.S., and concurrently served as City Attorney for Mossyrock, Assistant City Attorney for Vader, General Counsel for Lewis County Fire District 12, Prosecuting Attorney for the City of Centralia, and Assistant City Attorney for Pe Ell.
 He has a Bachelor of Arts degree in Business Administration from Walla Walla College, College Place, Washington, and a Juris Doctor degree from Seattle University School of Law, Tacoma, Washington.